Content

 Search for protected geographical indications

-The official EU register for protected geographical indications is externer Link eAmbrosia.
+The Union Register for protected geographical indications is externer Link eAmbrosia.
 This register contains all indications for wine, spirit drinks and agricultural products applied for or already protected.
-Geographical indications protected on the basis of the EU regulation or under international agreements can be consulted on externer Link GIview, a database operated by the EUIPO.
+The externer Link GIview database operated by EUIPO also provides access to all geographical indications protected under EU regulations or international agreements.

 In the DPMAregister database, you can additionally find a list of geographical indications with information on the examination procedure at the DPMA.